pwFoo/H.php/README.md

 <a id="intro"></a>
 ### Introduction
-> H.php is a Minimal and Lighweight PHP Function-based framework that is designed for you to prototype and create Web Applications and APIs quickly without going through those unnecessary setups and installations.
+> H.php is a Minimal and Lighweight PHP Function-based framework that is designed for you to quickly prototype and build Web Applications and APIs.

 <a id="install"></a>
 ### Installation
-H.php does'nt require any special installation process, you will just have to copy `.htaccess` file to your app root and `H.php` file in your project then you will require it and begin your journey of `Minimalism`! e.g if `H.php` is in the `lib` folder :-
+H.php does'nt require long installation process, you will just have to copy `.htaccess` file to your app root and `H.php` file in your project then you will require it and begin your journey of `Minimalism`! e.g if `H.php` is in the `lib` folder :-
 ```php
   require 'lib/H.php';
 ```